akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Basic example

-This is how an entity actor may look like:
+This is what an entity actor may look like:

 Scala
 :  @@snip [ClusterShardingSpec.scala](/akka-cluster-sharding/src/multi-jvm/scala/akka/cluster/sharding/ClusterShardingSpec.scala) { #counter-actor }